| Course Information

+The College of William & Mary’s summer program in Beijing takes place at Beijing Normal University.
 This program gives students seven weeks of Mandarin language and cultural immersion and provides an opportunity for students to conduct research in Beijing.
 Students will have a personal language partner and faculty support for independent research.
-Students will take courses in Chinese language, literature, and culture, including a 1 credit course in martial arts.
-The program also includes weekly excursions in Beijing, as well as two faculty-led weekend excursions to cultural areas outside of Beijing.
+Students will take courses in Chinese language, literature, and culture, possibly a 1 credit course in martial arts.
+The program also includes weekly excursions in Beijing, as well as faculty-led weekend excursions to cultural areas outside of Beijing.
 Past trips have included Shenyang and its Industrial Zones, and Wutai Mountain and Pingyao City.

 Students will live in dormitories.

 One year of college-level Mandarin.